sunny-g/cycle-redux-driver/README.md

 #### todo

 - ensure typescript typings are correct and comprehensive and exported correctly
+- enhance use without `store`:
+  - no store in dev (subscribes to all action$s)
+  - no store in prod (doesn't use redux, only circulates actions)
 - ensure build tooling with `tsc` and `webpack` is correct
 - refactor implementation to not require `redux` if not using the state source
 - add testing mock action and state sources